zpiddock/BaldursGate3/README.md

 # How should a mod be laid out?

+You can either follow the the steps below,
+Or use the Tool from ShinyHobo, which can be found [here](https://github.com/ShinyHobo/bg3-mod-packer)

 # Mods should be a zip archive

 * Mods should include all .pak files in the root of the archive